 Please refer to the PSBA website for full details on what is contained within the SLA and the nature of the value-added services it entails.

-Please see Planning and Management Standards for more information.
+Please see Planning and Management Guidance for more information.

 PSBA is a private fully-managed network that offers peering and interconnection benefits to other schools and education institutions (e.g. Further Education Institutions), local authorities and others that commercial providers may not deliver.
 Examples include high-speed resilient access to Hwb which results in a more responsive experience when using the platform.

-As a managed service PSBA will proactively monitor for faults and manage telecommunication companies (like Openreach etc.) to fix any problems with your school’s connection.
+As a managed service PSBA will proactively monitor for faults and manage telecommunication companies to fix any problems with your school’s connection.